vmchale/tin-summer/README.md

 If you do a significant amount of programming, you'll probably end up with build artifacts scattered about. `sniff` is a tool to help you find those artifacts.
-It's also a useful aid when you're writing build systems.
+It's also a useful aid when you're writing build systems (because you can make sure your `clean` command actually cleans everything).

-`sniff` can be used to find "fat" directories, but it's also smart.
-It can look for directories with `.a` files and `.o` files, look *in* directories specified by a `.gitignore`, and check permissions/PATHs.
+`sniff` can be used to find big files/directories, but so can nimble use of the gnu coreutils.
+What makes `sniff` special is that it can look *only* at files that are likely build artifacts e.g. files with `.a` or `.o` extensions.

 Features:
   - [x] find "fat" files and directories
   - [x] colorized output
   - [x] find "likely build artifact" directories
-    - [ ] use .gitignore to make decision
+    - [ ] use .gitignore/path to make decision
   - [ ] match speed of gnu utils
     - [x] beat the crap out of the gnu utils when using regex excludes